 You’ll save money by purchasing only the amount of coverage you need to complement your existing disability plan instead of relying entirely on a private plan for income protection.
 This comes at the risk of losing your current coverage, especially if you’re supplementing group insurance.

-Here are the steps to take when shopping for private supplemental disability insurance:
+Here are the steps to take when getting supplemental disability insurance:

 Calculate how much coverage you need, when you want payments to start, and how long you want benefits to last.